sjltaylor/object.js/README.markdown

 	  object(obj).each(function (value, key) {})

-Most of the time ``value`` is more interesting and might be what you're expecting, incase it's useful, ``key`` is given as a second parameter.
+Why ``value, key`` rather than ``key, value``:
+``value`` are more frequently used than keys.
+When iterating through arrays etc, the value is the first argument.
+To prevent surprise, the object iterator stays consistent, adding the extra 'key' as a second parameter.

 The specified function is called in the context of the object being iterated, in this case ``obj``.